IMaeots/IMaeots/README.md

-- 👋 Hi, I’m IMaeots, and this is my personal GitHub account!
+- 👋 Hi, I’m IMaeots, and this is my personal (primarily private) GitHub account!
 - 👀 I’m interested in everything.
-- 🗺️ I’m looking to collaborate in the future for various projects.
+- 🗺️ I’m even more interested in hearing your ideas for mobile applications!
-- 📫 You can contact me via E-mail: indrek160@gmail.com
+- 📫 You can contact me via E-mail: indrek@apivabrik.ee
-- 🌱 Might have something visual on youtube: https://www.youtube.com/@IMaeots
+- 🌱 For more about me, check out my LinkedIn: https://www.linkedin.com/in/imaeots/